sodadata/docs/soda-cl/failed-row-samples.md

   </tr>
 </table>

+💡 Consider customizing sampling for checks via Soda Cloud settings; see [Customize failed row samples for datasets](#customize-failed-row-samples-for-datasets).

 When you add sampling parameters to checks -- `collect failed rows` or `samples columns` -- the check level configrations override other settings or configurations according to the following table.
+See also: [Configuration and setting hierarchy](#configuration-and-setting-hierarchy).

 | Setting or Configuration | Sampling parameters <br />override <br />settings or config | Sampling parameters <br />DO NOT<br />override settings or config |
 | ----------------- | :---------------------------------------------------------------------: | :-----------------------------------------------------------------------------: |